Click to Skip Ahead

 (World Atlas)

-Free-range dogs are those that aren’t contained and therefore, roam free.
+Free-range dogs aren’t owned as pets and, therefore, roam free.
 They can be feral, stray, wild, federal, or village dogs.
 Of these dogs, about 200 million of them are stray.

 4. There are 35 species of wild dogs recognized in the world.